 Physical and Occupational Therapy

 We provide occupational and physical therapy services for children in a medical/clinic model.
-Services are currently provided by Pediatric Therapy Professionals but will fully transfer to Old Mill Center by December 2019.
+Services are currently provided by Pediatric Therapy Professionals but will fully transfer to Old Mill Center in early 2020.

 Our general hours are Monday–Friday 8am–6pm